Thin Content SEO – Why even bother thinking about it?

 Thin Content FTW at Squirrly: More Partnerships for Us

-For the win: people in our audience kept reading all that we wrote throughout 2018 and seeing how far we’ve come along and how many new products were being added to our line-up, they could no longer stand aside.
+For the win: people in our audience kept reading all that we wrote throughout this year and seeing how far we’ve come along and how many new products were being added to our line-up, they could no longer stand aside.

 They had to team up with us and become partners.

 Some became affiliates, the others became members of our Web Dev Kits programs.

 This big win for our company would have never been possible if we just stopped publishing the kinds of content that our audience loved.